DavidResin/sitsitex/src/data/song_files/en.md

 In Russia they drink Vodka,
 In Finland we drink everything,
 So let's all raise a glass to that!

+I've heard they eat snow in Norway,
+In Sweden mostly crisp slush,
+In Russia frozen Vodka,
+But if you're into cold food,
+Well Sitsit is the place to be!

+In Norway they smoke salmon,
+In Germany sausages,
+In Sweden giant hay goats,
+The Netherlands smoke everything,
+So let's all roll a joint to that!

+Austria exports kangaroos,
+Swedes export IKEA,
+Ukraine exports Crimea,
+Germany exports refugees,
+All Finland does is send them back!

+Here we would've sung of the UK,
+But they went on and did a stupid thing they call "Brexit",
+All hope is lost for England,
+But Scots and Irish: welcome back!

+## Eurovision
+#### To the tune of “Eurovision Theme”
+###### eurovision_lausanne

+The French drink Champagne and Chardonnay,
+In Germany they drink beer,
+In Russia they drink Vodka,
+In Lausanne we drink everything,
+So let's all raise a glass to that!

+I've heard they eat snow in Norway,
+In Sweden mostly crisp slush,
+In Russia frozen Vodka,
+But if you're into cold food,
+Well Sitsit is the place to be!

+In Norway they smoke salmon,
+In Germany sausages,
+In Sweden giant hay goats,
+The Netherlands smoke everything,
+So let's all roll a joint to that!

 Austria exports kangaroos,
 Swedes export IKEA,